 Vaginal health isn’t always easy to talk about, but your healthcare provider can be a valuable resource when it comes to addressing the changes happening in your vagina during menopause.

-Whether you are entering menopause and are starting to notice GSM symptoms or need advice on navigating vaginal changes as a postmenopausal woman, having an honest conversation with your provider is a great way to get the information and support you need.
+Whether you are entering menopause and are starting to notice GSM symptoms or need advice on navigating changes in the health of your vagina after menopause, having an honest conversation with your provider is a great way to get the information and support you need.

 Resources